swatkats04/Data_Engineering-Capstone_Project-1/README.md

 2. employees.csv - Contains all data related to individual employee, such as employee id, name, age, sex, date of hiring, etc.
 3. salaries.csv - Employee salary.
 4. departments.csv - List of various departments in the company.
-5. dept_manager.csv - Speaks which employee manages which department.
+5. dept_manager.csv - Talks about which employee manages which department.
 6. dept_emp.csv - The department to which each employee belongs.

+## Technology Stack

+- MySQL
+- Linux Commands
+- Sqoop
+- HDFS
+- Hive
+- Impala
+- SparkSQL
+- SparkML